bmdeeal/quig/readme.txt

 	example: text(getfps(),0,0,1,0) --display the game's FPS at the top-left corner of the screen

 provisional/deprecated commands:
-None of these commands should currently be used.
+None of these commands should currently be used at all!
 All of them are very likely to be changed at any point due to changing design.
 If these commands remain in newer versions of quig, they may have entirely different parameters!

 * playsong(id) [very likely to be changed!, reasonably tested] Play a song with the given id, from 0-30.
 The song will not loop.